podulator/streamdeck-pi-home/README.md

 They are accessed from the Home page main buttons.
 Upon entry, they provide their own layout, and always a 'Back' button in the first slot, to return Home.
+Long press of the Back button shows plugin specific help.
 After that, their behaviour is custom.

 ### Plugin : Blank